fsjunior/python-flask-restful-mongodb-template/README.md

 ~ $ make generate-migrations
 ```

-The generated migration will be localized in the `migrations` folder in the root directory and
+The generated migration will be localized in the `migrations` folder in the root directory
-it is generated with [pymongo-migrate](https://github.com/stxnext/pymongo-migrate).
+and it is generated with [pymongo-migrate](https://github.com/stxnext/pymongo-migrate).
+The connection string to MongoDB service used will be the one present in `.env` file.

 ### Content

 We have two parent folders: `app` and `test`.
-As you may have guessed, `app` contains the app
+As you may have guessed, `app` contains the
-files and `test` have all the tests and fixtures.
-The `test` folder structure is mirrored
+app files and `test` have all the tests and fixtures.
+The `test` folder structure is
-from `app`, so you can easily find where the tests are.
+mirrored from `app`, so you can easily find where the tests are.

 Inside the `app` folder, there are three sub-folders:

-- `api` which contains the API stuff as schemas, rest views and queries.
+- `api` which contains API sub-folders as `schema` (for schemas), `rest` (for RESTful views)
+and `query` (for queries).
 - `common` with common files like a settings file.
 - `model` with the MongoDB collection models.

+The design pattern that I tried to use is always create specific files for specific
+resources and create a common module/file if that code will be used by different resources.

 Explore the project to understand what is going on and what you have to change to adapt the
 template to your project.